welcom10/git.pdsnd_github/README.md

  Bikeshare project

 ### Description
  This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2

 ### Files used
-Include the files used
+ The Project Submission consisted in the filling of a template with all the Git commands used to perform the requested tasks

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.